cropgeeks/hpc-help/remote-access.rst

 =============

 .. warning::
-  If you exceed three failed remote authentication attempts (within a 10 minute window) the system will ban your IP address from further attempts for the next 30 minutes.
+  If you exceed three failed remote authentication attempts (within a 10 minute window) the system will block your IP address from further attempts for the next 30 minutes.

 The cluster can be accessed via SSH (see :doc:`ssh`) with only password authentication so long as you are connecting via a :doc:`organizations` network address.

 To connect from remote addresses, we require using a cryptographic authentication instead of a password.
-For this authentication method you need to generate an SSH key pair.
+For this authentication method you need to generate an **SSH key pair**.

 .. important::
   You can see why it's critical that we enforce key use for remote access by looking at the number of rogue access attempts on our login tracker at https://cropdiversity.ac.uk/botplot.

-SSH key pairs consist of two individual parts: a private and a public key.
+SSH key pairs consist of two individual parts: a **private** and a **public** key.
 The private key must always be kept secret, much like a password.
 The public part, however, may be transported (as the name says) publicly and will be installed on ``gruffalo``.
 Your private key will then be used to verify your access.

 The following steps will show you how to generate a key pair and how to install it.
 If you already have a key pair, you can skip straight to the `installing`_ section.